jovan-trajkovic/battleships-libgdx/README.md

 - **Multiplayer**: Network communication between devices allows exchanging shots.

 - **Hit Tracking System**: Keeps a record of hits and misses for both players to determine the winner.

+## PROGRESS:
+- **19.12.24.** - Made the singleplayer portion of the game: Randomly generated ship positions that the user needs to destroy within a minimal number of shots